yeghor/yeghor/README.md

 Currently working on a [Social Network project](https://github.com/yeghor/SocialNetwork.git).
 I want to grow this project to a fully working application.
 Currently implementing frontend and upgrading backend architecture.
 Also working on my portfolid website - stay tuned.

-As I build project architecture - I always do my best and follow **SOLID** whenever it's possible.
+As I build project architecture - I always do my best and follow **SOLID** whenever it and makes sense.
 For example if I see relevant technology that fits my project - I implement it.
 Also I never leave work undone.
 I love asynchronous code.
 Whenever it's possible, I build my services fully async.
 I also always use Docker in my projects – it helps me keep environments consistent, simplify deployment, and focus on writing code instead of fighting with dependencies.